“Is he quite safe?”

 But is this the standard Scripture follows?
 Scripture tells us that the world we live in is corrupt, yet it also states that we can’t remove ourselves from the world.
 This is no less true in storytelling.
 We are not to condone or engage in activity that Scripture forbids, but depiction does not equal endorsement.
 We delude ourselves and readers when we equate cleanness with godliness and offer that as the only option in Christian fiction.

 We Can’t Purge Life’s Impurities

 In our Christian Storytellers Manifesto, we call Christian writers to affirm that we have the freedom “to portray the full human experience in all its beauty and depravity.”
-The general wording of this clause was first proposed by staff members Sierra, Christi, and MacKenzie at our 2018 summer retreat, and when I heard it, I paused to consider the connotations.
+The general wording of this clause was first proposed by former staff members Sierra, Christi, and MacKenzie at our 2018 summer retreat, and when I heard it, I paused to consider the connotations.

 Are writers commissioned to portray the full human experience in all its beauty and depravity?
 Because that means everything in the real world has a place in fiction.
 Everything.

 I realized I had to agree.
 As human beings, we need to understand reality’s ugliness and splendor from both a rational perspective (through principle) and an emotional perspective (through story).
 We don’t get a pass.
 To deepen our grasp of the full human experience, we need stories that display it.

 No topic is therefore outside the bounds of storytelling.